 Re-potting a Ficus

-Ficus plants are great to have as they’re reasonably hardy and don’t require a lot of effort.
+Ficus plants are great to have in the garden as they’re reasonably hardy and don’t require a lot of effort.
 I’ve re-potted my ficus into bigger pots about 3 times already, and they’re again ready to be re-potted.
 However, this was proving to be a challenge as I wasn’t able to find pots in a larger size that I liked, without the outrageously expensive price tag.
 I definitely didn’t want a big spend on a couple of pots as I’m hoping they’ll be planted out into a new garden in a few years’ time.

 So, with that in mind and a handy tip from Em, I decided to prune the root ball instead.
 By trimming the size of the root ball, it will allow me to replant into the same size pot.
 The light trim will also give the plant more room to spread its roots into the new soil and keep it happy for another couple of years.